opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

 .. image:: images/catalog_sort.png
    :alt: Catalog sorting option

-The catalog can be sorted by 10 different methods:
+The catalog can be sorted by a total of 10 methods.
+These methods are based on 5 sorting criterias, each being available in both increasing and decreasing order.

-- *Alphabetically* (one of the 3 most popular methods "A-Z"): the datasets are sorted by their titles, in an alphabetical order.
-- *Unalphabetically*: the datasets are sorted by their titles, in a reverse alphabetical order.
+- Dataset title: to sort the datasets in alphabetical order or reverse alphabetical order
-- *Recently modified first* (one of the 3 most popular methods "Modified"): the datasets are sorted from the most recently modified to the least recently modified.
-- *Least mostly modified first*: the datasets are sorted from the least recently modified to the most recently modified.
+- Modification date: to sort the datasets by most recent or oldest modification date
-- *Most records first*: the datasets are sorted from the one with the biggest amount of records to the one with the least records.
+- Number of records: to sort the datasets by biggest or fewest number of records
-- *Least records first*: the datasets are sorted from the one with the least records to the one with the biggest amount of records.
-- *Most downloads first*: the datasets are sorted from the most downloaded one to the least downloaded.
-- *Least downloads first*: the datasets are sorted from the least downloaded one to the most downloaded.
-- *Most popular first* (one of the 3 most popular methods "Popular"): the datasets are sorted from the most popular one to the least popular.
+- Number of downloads: to sort the datasets by biggest or fewest number of downloads
-- *Least popular first*: the datasets are sorted from the least popular one to the least popular.
+- Popularity: to sort the datasets from the most or least popular

 To modify the sorting method, 2 possibilities:

 A. Click one of the 3 most popular methods: "Modified", "Popular", "A-Z".
-B. 1.
+B. Use one of the other methods:

+  #.
 Click the |icon-seemore| button to display all available sorting methods.
-   2. Click the chosen sorting method in the list.
+  #.
+Click the chosen sorting method in the list.

 Once the new sorting method is chosen, the catalog automatically updates.